 Its a win, win situation.
 You won’t have to watch after your dog the entire time and your dog also isn’t bored just sitting in one place for the rest of the photoshoot.
 Having someone else to walk your dog or play with your pet just makes the whole experience less stressful and fun for both humans and pets.

 Who said your the only that needs to look good for your engagement session.
 If you are planning to bring your dog along this is a great chance to get him/her groomed and looking his/her best for the photoshoot.
+Obviously not a requirement, but something to think about.

 Last but surely not least, make sure you hire a photographer that can get the job done.
 Some photographers might be uncomfortable with dogs or even allergic.
 It’s best to inquire ahead of time if you are planning to include your fur baby in your engagement photos.